UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week16/lecture15.md

 ## Notes on Final, Part 3

 Due dates:
- 1. First draft of Part 3 -- due Dec 8th, will get feedback course participants
+ 1. First draft of Part 3 -- due December 2, will get feedback course participants
- 1. Post your link in the Moodle forum to get feedback from classmates
+ 1. Post your link in the Canvas forum to get feedback from classmates -- December 3
- 1. Provide feedback for 3 randomly assigned classmates -- due Dec 12th
+ 1. Provide feedback for 3 randomly *assigned* classmates -- due December 9
- 1. Final chance to resubmit your Part 3 -- due Dec 14th (placeholder submission link)
+ 1. Final chance to resubmit your Part 3 -- December 14

-**Please be aware these are hard deadlines**
+**Please be aware these are hard deadlines -- no extensions available**

 notes:
 go to pages!!